mikehoff/test-jupyter-book/documentation/_build/html/_sources/intro.md

     🔻<br>
     **📈 5.
 ANALYTICS/SERVING:** Athena for querying, Redshift for warehousing<br>

-    - In Going Further, there is an exercies in automating and orchestrating this entire flow through Glue Workflows, demonstrating how to coordinate data ingestion, transformation, and loading processes in a systematic way.
-Note we will consider orchestration practically and in more detail in Workhsop 10.
+    - In Going Further, there is an exercise to automate and orchestrate this entire flow through Glue Workflows, demonstrating how to coordinate data ingestion, transformation, and loading processes in a systematic way.
+Note we will consider orchestration practically and in more detail in Workshop 10.

 - **Demonstrates how they used security, scalability and governance when automating data pipelines using programming languages and data integration platforms with graphical user interfaces.
-(K13, S4)"**
+(K13, S4)**
-    - While this workshop uses purposefully permissive security settings (public subnets, broad IAM roles, simplified authentication) to facilitate learning, we will emphasise how these would need to be hardened for production use, such as implementing private subnets with NAT Gateways, restrictive security groups, and AWS Secrets Manager for credentials.
+    - While this workshop uses purposefully permissive security settings (public subnets, broad IAM roles, simplified authentication) to facilitate learning, we will later emphasise how these would need to be hardened for production use, such as implementing private subnets with NAT Gateways, restrictive security groups, and AWS Secrets Manager for credentials.
+    - Don't worry if some of these terms sound unfamiliar or complex, they're just specific tools that help with security and are typically handled by cloud security engineers and infrastructure teams working alongside data engineers to ensure both security and performance.
+The main point being that all these technical controls serve one clear purpose: to ensure your data only flows exactly where it should, is only accessed by exactly who should access it, and remains protected at every step of its journey through your pipeline.

 ````